Untitled

 Course Description

-This course examines the structure and dynamics of forest communities.
+Through field trips and/or individual field work, students examine the structure and dynamics of forest communities.
 Consideration is given to geographic and ecologic factors shaping forest communities, to biological and chemical interactions among forest species, and to the human impact on forest stability.
 All forest types are discussed with an emphasis on temperate deciduous and northern coniferous forests.
-Field trips required.

 Essential Objectives